DwanZhang-AI/SePPO/README.md

 # SePPO: Semi-Policy Preference Optimization for Diffusion Alignment.

+This is the official repository for the paper: [SePPO: Semi-Policy Preference Optimization for Diffusion Alignment]().

 # Structure

 - `utils/` has the scoring models for evaluation or AI feedback (PickScore, HPS, Aesthetics, CLIP)